 Disclosures to the Secretary of the U.S. Department of Health and Human Services: Each Component Plan is required to disclose your PHI to the Secretary of the U.S. Department of Health and Human Services when the Secretary is investigating or determining a Component Plan's compliance with the HIPAA Privacy Rule.

 Disclosures to you: Each Component Plan is required to disclose to you or to your personal representative most of your PHI when you request access to this information.
 Component Plans will disclose your PHI to an individual who has been designated by you as your personal representative and who is qualified for such designation in accordance with relevant law.

 Prior to such a disclosure, however, each Component Plan must be given written documentation that supports and establishes the basis for the personal representation.
-A Component Plan may elect not to treat the person as your personal representative if it has a reasonable belief that you have been, or may be, subjected to domestic violence, abuse, or neglect by such person; treating such person as your personal representative could endanger you; or such Component Plan determines, in the exercise of its professional judgment, that it is not in your best interest to treat the person as your personal representative.
+A Component Plan may elect not to treat the person as your personal representative if it has a reasonable belief that you have been, or may be, subjected to domestic violence, abuse or neglect by such person, or that treating such person as your personal representative could endanger you, or if such Component Plan determines, in the exercise of its professional judgment, that it is not in your best interest to treat the person as your personal representative.

 Other Uses and Disclosures of Your Protected Health Information

 Other uses and disclosures of your PHI that are not described above will be made only with your written authorization as provided to each Component Plan.
 If you provide such authorization to a Component Plan, you may revoke the authorization in writing, and such revocation will be effective for future uses and disclosures of PHI upon receipt.
 However, the revocation will not be effective for information that such Component Plan has used or disclosed in reliance on the authorization.